Ondsel-Development/website/blog/2023-09-05/roadto1.md

 ![Timeline of FreeCAD releases](release-timeline.webp)

 We already talked about reasons and ways to make releases more predictable in [one of the recent posts](https://ondsel.com/blog/freecad-unpredictable-release-schedule-hurts-users-and-developers).
 But the truth is, this is a much older conversation that has been going on in the community for years now: at FOSDEM, in the forum, and in various other venues and social channels.
-The hackathon in Vancouver last week was a perfect opportunity for the developers community to set some boundaries for v1.0.
+The hackathon in Vancouver was a perfect opportunity for the developers community to set some boundaries for v1.0.

-We ended up formalizing a list of 4 major items for the v1.0 roadmap that we think are a must-have to constitute the next release.
+We ended up formalizing a list of [4 major items](https://freecad.github.io/DevelopersHandbook/roadmap/next.html) for the v1.0 roadmap that we think are a must-have to constitute the next release.
 None of these items are big news, we’ve all known about them for a while: the complete topological naming fix, a default Assembly workbench, a new implementation of a materials system, and the first-run wizard.

 So let’s cast a quick glance at these items and talk about respective challenges.